Sometimes at the moment of a health crisis, you learn what’s truly important.

 We do need to die in some respects to those things which promote death and live more towards those things which promote life.
 It’s like choosing between bacon, which I love, but fosters death, and beansprouts, which I hate, but promotes life.
 However, living life on hospital food is certainly no fun either.
 So, we strive for a balance.
 And this is what my brush with death has taught me.

 The movie “Click,” with Adam Sandler, has some great truths running through it, along with its great humor and satire.

 Morty (The Angel of Death), played by Christopher Walken, tells Michael Newman, played by Adam Sandler, who’s fast-forwarding his way through life with an enchanted TV clicker, the following:

 “He’s always chasing the pot of gold, but when he gets there, at the end of the day, it’s just cornflakes.”

-Towards the end if the movie (WARNING SPOILER ALERT) Michael finally gets it, and cries out, in the throughs of death:
+Towards the end of the movie (WARNING SPOILER ALERT), Michael finally gets it and cries out, in the throughs of death:

 Michael Newman: [dying] “Family, family… FAMILY COMES FIRST.”

 Isn’t it so true?
-Family should come first, and I can promise, in the very moment when life is quickly, or slowly draining from your body, its family which first comes to your mind…
+Family should come first, and I can promise, in the very moment when life is quickly or slowly draining from your body, its family first comes to your mind…

 …”I want to see and hold my first grandchild from Josh and Jenny.”